VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Removal and evacuation

 The refrigerant charge shall be recovered into the correct recovery cylinders.
-The system shall "flushed" with OFN to render the unit safe.
-This process may need to be repeated several Compressed air or oxygen shall not be used for this task.
+The system shall be "flushed" with OFN to render the unit safe.
+This process may need to be repeated several times.
+Compressed air or oxygen shall not be used for this task.

-Ensure that the outlet for the vacuum pump is not close to any ignition sources and there
+Ensure that the outlet for the vacuum pump is not close to any ignition sources and there is adequate ventilation.

 available.